 I have two different simple Christmas neighbor gift ideas to share with you.
 One of them involves a tray of peppermint bark and the other idea uses candy bars.

-Peppermint Bark Christmas Gift Idea & Recipe:
+Option 1: Peppermint Bark Tray Christmas Gift

 These Peppermint Bark trays make great gifts for teachers, friends, and neighbors for Christmas!

 This gift works best if you are making a set of them as most of the supplies are sold in multipacks.
 When purchased together the items are a better value.
 The approximate cost comes out to $8-$10 per gift not including recipe supplies.

 To make the Peppermint Bark Gift You’ll Need

 - 1 Recipe for Peppermint Bark (found on my site here) – note: leave out the step with the dark chocolate)

 - Small Baking Sheet – these can be purchased inexpensively in a pack here

 - Clear Bags to Wrap the Gift (optional)